 - Check for hazards such as live electricity, leaking gas, septic or sewage leaks and major structural damage.

-- Call your insurance company as soon as possible, Westpac’s Insurance claims team will be able to provide additional advice and support.
+- Call your insurance company as soon as possible.

 - Lock and secure entry points to protect your home from theft or vandalism.

 Get your property back to normal if it’s safe